ATA Airlines: Livery

 In ATA Airlines' 35-year history, the airline had three different mainline liveries and two special liveries.

 Mainline liveries and logos

 Final (flag)

 ATA's last livery, known as the "Flag Livery", was introduced when the airline announced rapid expansion in 2001.
-It is primarily white with "ATA" painted on both sides of the aircraft.
+It was primarily white with "ATA" painted on both sides of the aircraft.
 The company logo was also slanted upward on the aircraft tail resembling a flag.
 There was a gold stripe that spanned across the outward side of the engines and nacelles, and the winglets (on the 737-800s) were blue on the outside and unpainted on the inside.
 This livery was first introduced on ATA's new 737-800 and 757-300 aircraft and while it has been integrated onto some of ATA's 757-200s, it was never painted on any of ATA's 727s which were retired in late 2001.

 Vacation / Holiday (palm tree)

 At the time of ATA's demise, many 757-200s and some Lockheed L-1011s still carried the airline's previous livery.
 The "Palm Tree Livery", which was introduced in 1996, was also primarily white with "ATA" painted on both sides of the aircraft; the letters were painted in a "bubble-like" fashion.
 There was a palm tree and a sun on the tail, as well as "ATA" in small letters.
 The engine nacelles were painted blue, with the outboard side of each nacelle displaying a stylized sun.
 This livery, introduced to emphasize ATA as a "vacation airline", was synonymous with the phrase "On ATA, You're on Vacation".